There is indeed a difference and, although the two ideas are related there are important differences.

 Is the distinction important?
 We believe so.

-Both resilience and metal toughness are developed through experiential learning.
-Either though targeted development, coaching or simply living through life’s experiences and learning from these
+Both resilience and mental toughness can be developed through experiential learning.
+Either through targeted development, coaching or simply living through life’s experiences.

 The outcome is subtly different but important in a world where everyone experiences change, challenge and setback more frequently and more quickly than ever before.
+Especially in recent times.
 Adopting a positive mindset is important – this is about being “comfortable in your own skin” and accepting life’s ups and downs as part of the journey through life.
 It’s part of the process of personal development.